• Home

 Non-toxic to cats and dogs

-Emu bush or Eremophila glabra is endemic to Australia and forms a part of the Scrophulariaceae family.
+Emu bush or Eremophila is endemic to Australia and forms a part of the Scrophulariaceae family.
 Commonly referred to as Tar Bush, this plant grows natively in the inland arid parts of Australia where it thrives in a mostly dry climate.

 Growers have however also had success cultivating emu bush in more temperate climates.
 There are a couple of popular garden plant varieties that form a part of the Eremophila genus ranging from small prostrate shrubs to taller upright shrubs.
 Emu bush itself can be low-growing or sometimes grow in a more upright fashion.

-Eremophila glabra is a medium shrub identifiable by its grey-green open foliage and red, orange or sometimes yellowish tubular flowers that bloom between autumn and spring.
+Eremophila is a medium shrub identifiable by its grey-green open foliage and red, orange or sometimes yellowish tubular flowers that bloom between autumn and spring.
 This fast-growing shrub has a habit of spreading and is very water-wise.

 Commonly used as a feature plant for drier gardens, emu bush can also be potted for use as an ornamental accent in outdoor spaces.
 Low-growing varieties are often used as a native ground cover that can suppress weeds and help stabilise the soil.

-Popular Eremophila Varieties
+Popular Types of Eremophila

 Tar Bush (Eremophila glabra)